 Research Summary

-In nature, there are no animals without a microbiome, and most microbes are beneficial or harmless to their hosts.
-As such, animal, plant, and other hosts are termed holobionts to reflect they are an assemblage of host and microbial cells.
 This newly appreciated complexity in host-microbe associations is an inflection point for the life sciences that few could have predicted just a couple of decades ago.
-Looking further back, Darwin and the 20th-century pioneers of biology would have been astonished to see the countless roles that symbiosis and the microbiome play in animal evolution.
 A major line of research in our laboratory harkens back to Darwin’s Origin of Species, but in the present-day light of symbiosis.
 We ask:

 - How do closely related animal species vary in their microbial communities?